sethforprivacy/sethforprivacy.com/content/posts/comparing-private-spends.md

 [Monero](https://www.getmonero.org/) was created in 2014 as a fork of a project called “Bytecoin” by a small community of developers.
 Monero is not a fork of Bitcoin, and uses an entirely new codebase called “Cryptonote”[^3] that has evolved into the Monero protocol.
-Monero was started with three core aims -- privacy that is usable and approachable for the masses, by-default, a scalable and iterating base-layer, and ASIC-resistance to enable commodity hardware mining which aids decentralization.
+Monero was started with three core aims -- privacy that is usable and approachable for the masses, by default, a scalable and iterating base-layer, and ASIC-resistance to enable commodity hardware mining which aids decentralization.

 Monero enables this default privacy for all users of the network through a variety of means: